 Start time: 6am at Waihaha carpark on Western Bays Road, State Highway 32

-Race Briefing: The race briefing for the 50km, 74km, and 100km events (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
+Race Briefing: The race briefing for the 100km event (including relay teams) will be held on Friday 6.00pm at the Wairakei Resort Taupo.
 Please ensure you attend this briefing as it is compulsory!
 At the briefing we will go over all the logistics of the event and well as cover need the all important health and safety and medical aspects of the event.

 Registration: Is available on Friday 13 October at the Wairakei Resort Taupo between 5pm and 10 pm.
 All 100 km runners must weigh in at registration and at the finishline.

-Bus timetable: A bus leaves from the Taupo isite at 3.50am sharp and drives to the 100km start ($40) via the finish at Whakaipo Bay where it picks up other 100km runners and then continues onto the 100km start.
+Bus timetable: A bus leaves from the Taupo isite at 3.50am sharp and drives to the 100km start via the finish at Whakaipo Bay where it picks up other 100km runners and then continues onto the 100km start.
 Only use this bus if you have arranged for someone to collect you at the finish or have alternative transport home after the race.
-We do not provide buses or transport from the finish at Whakaipo back to Taupo.

 The bus leaves Whakaipo Bay at 4.30am sharp and takes runners to the start of the 100km at the Waihaha Bridge.
 Please note this is a good one hour drive.